-Singapore’s uniqueness lies within its reciprocal relationship between its localized past and the globalized future.
-This tiny maritime island-nation that has only known independence for 55 years is considered one of the most advanced nations on Earth, having both one of the strongest currencies in the world and some of the highest amounts of skyscrapers per capita.
+Singapore’s uniqueness lies between its localized past and the globalized future.
+This tiny maritime island-nation has only known independence for less than 60 years, yet is considered one of the most advanced nations on Earth.
+The most famous landmarks in Singapore will walk you through the country’s complex history.

-With this brief history in mind, it’s time to explore some of the most famous landmarks in Singapore, from the oldest convents and revered war memorials to downright surreal hotels and parks.
+With this brief history in mind, it’s time to explore some of the most icnoic landmarks and historical sites in Singapore, from the oldest convents and revered war memorials to downright surreal hotels and parks.

 1. The most famous landmark in Singapore: Merlion Park

 Location: Merlion Park, in front of Fullerton Hotel and overlooking Marina Bay

 The Marina Sands Bay and Supertree Grove may be plastered all over the ‘gram when it comes to Singapore landmarks, the humble, old Merlion Park is the definitive icon of the city and is regarded as the pride of Singapore.
 This city symbol has been drawing visitors for almost half a century since it was unveiled in 1972 to a starry-eyed nation that would go on to dominate the region’s economy.